austinjp/expo-monorepo/README.md

 **Warning**: to develop iOS apps with XCode you **need**:

-- a Mac running the latest supported version of Mac OS, or possibly a "cloud" Mac from somewhere like <macincloud.com>
+- a Mac running the latest supported version of Mac OS, or possibly a "cloud" Mac from somewhere like <https://macincloud.com>
 - XCode
 - an Apple developer account at <https://developer.apple.com>

 All of the above cost money.
-If you cannot access these items, you are probably limited to using Expo for iOS development.
+If you cannot access these items, you will probably need to continue using Expo for iOS development.

+XCode is required to do the following:

+- Upload your app to the Apple app store.
+- Generate the required .p12 certificate files.

+Expo provides iOS builds, and can (apparently) upload apps to the app store.
+However, the apps will be reasonably large since they require the Expo wrapper code which allows JavaScript apps to run.
+Expo comes bundled with a load of APIs by default, and these are bundled into the generated app.
+Expo also does things like certificate provisioning automatically, which makes things simpler than doing it yourself.

 ### Undoing Expo eject